Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

         os: {
             name: <string>, // "Windows_NT" or null on failure
             version: <string>, // e.g. "6.1", null on failure
-            kernelVersion: <string>, // android/b2g only or null on failure
+            kernelVersion: <string>, // android only or null on failure
             servicePackMajor: <number>, // windows only or null on failure
             servicePackMinor: <number>, // windows only or null on failure
             windowsBuildNumber: <number>, // windows only or null on failure